TIMAU RIVER wildlife corridor

 solutions

-A riparian land-use survey ensued of five important rivers in the Timau Basin: Sirimon, Teleswani, Ontulili, Timau and Nanyuki Rivers.
+In 2020, to identify which river will represent the pilot project, a riparian land-use survey ensued of the five important rivers in the Timau Sub-Cathment (TSC): Sirimon, Teleswani, Ontulili, Timau and Nanyuki Rivers.

 Timau River animal species richness, 2020